shravanijoshi2005/Cache_Implementation/README.md

-# Cache_Implementation
+# Cache Implementation using LRU Strategy
-Cache Implementation using LRU (Least Recently Used) Strategy: Developed a caching system using the LRU strategy, employing a combination of a doubly linked list and a hash map to manage cache entries efficiently.
+This is a caching system that uses the LRU (Least Recently Used) strategy, which employs a combination of a doubly linked list and a hash map to manage cache entries efficiently.